Rendon on Dodgers: 'Hollywood lifestyle' not a fit

-ANAHEIM, Calif. -- The Los Angeles Dodgers approached this year's winter meetings with striking aggression, but nonetheless whiffed on the two biggest prizes in free agency.
-They offered Gerrit Cole a contract that reached $300 million, but watched him join the New York Yankees on a record deal.
-They expressed interest in Anthony Rendon, but learned that the sentiment was not mutual.
+ANAHEIM, Calif. -- The Los Angeles Dodgers approached this year's winter meetings with striking aggression but nonetheless whiffed on the two biggest prizes in free agency.
+They offered Gerrit Cole a contract that reached $300 million but watched him join the New York Yankees on a record deal.
+They expressed interest in Anthony Rendon but learned that the sentiment wasn't mutual.

-Instead, Rendon joined the Los Angeles Angels, who play 30 miles south in Anaheim, California, located outside of L.A.
-County.
+Instead, Rendon joined the Los Angeles Angels, who play 30 miles south in Anaheim, located outside of Los Angeles County.

-Rendon, speaking during his introductory news conference on Saturday, spoke highly of the Dodgers organizationally, but said from the podium "the Hollywood lifestyle" of L.A. "didn't seem like it would be a fit for us as a family."
-Later, in a smaller scrum, Rendon, who was born and raised in Houston, was asked about his general hesitancy towards the state of California at the onset of the offseason and joked about the high tax rate.
+Rendon, speaking during his introductory news conference on Saturday, spoke highly of the Dodgers organizationally but said from the podium that "the Hollywood lifestyle" of L.A. "didn't seem like it would be a fit for us as a family."
+Later, in a smaller scrum, Rendon, who was born and raised in Houston, was asked about his general hesitancy toward the state of California at the onset of the offseason, and he joked about the high tax rate.

 "I just think environment itself," Rendon continued.
 "I think when people think about California, they think about straight Hollywood, that Hollywood glamour, whole bunch of flashes, so much paparazzi.
 But everyone said it's just the complete opposite here."